-To demonstrate this `two-mode squeezed vacuum' readout in the interferometer, we modify our measurement protocol by changing the initial state of the qubit to $(\ket{g} + i\ket{e})/\sqrt{2}$, and adding a strong measurement after recording the noise output voltage to determine the final state of the qubit.
-As in References~\cite{Hatridge2013,roch2014observation}, we construct a histogram where each pixel contains the average of all final measurement results of the $z$-component of the qubit state Bloch vector conditioned on receiving a particular ($I_m$,$Q_m$) voltage in the second (noise) measurement.
-Fig.~\ref{fig: Bull_eye}(b) shows these conditional $z$-axis tomography results at four different relative pump phases: $\Delta \phi = \ang{120}$ and $\ang{250}$, at which the difference between the output noise power for qubit in ground and excited state is the largest, and $\Delta \phi = \ang{190}$ and $\ang{330}$ at which the output noise power for qubit in ground and excited state are the same.
-At $\Delta \phi = \ang{120}$, we clearly see a `Bullseye' pattern, with the qubit found to be in $\ket{e}$ if the recorded noise voltage is large, and in $\ket{g}$ if the recorded noise voltage is small.
-A similar result is also seen at $\Delta \phi = \ang{250}$, with the correspondence between the noise voltage amplitude and qubit state reversed.
-These results show that two-mode squeezed vacuum in our inteferometer, unlike unsqueezed vacuum, can entangle with the qubit state.
-An observer with a power meter could perform a (poor fidelity) readout of the qubit simply by measuring how much noise the circuit emits.
-This also implies that powering the entangler and analyzer will generate continuous qubit dephasing for these bias points.
-In contrast, at $\Delta \phi = \ang{190}$ and $\ang{330}$ where the output noise levels are the same for different qubit states, and so, similarly to unsqueezed vacuum, no information about the qubit can be inferred from the circuit's noise output.
-We will focus in the next two sections of this paper on experiments at the two `matched' noise points, which we refer to as `TMS High' and `TMS Low' for the point with larger and smaller matched noise, respectively.
+In Fig.~\ref{fig:Bull_eye}(b), we show the conditional $z$-axis tomography results at four different relative pump phases: $\Delta \phi = \ang{120}$ and $\ang{250}$, at which the difference between the output noise power for qubit in ground and excited state is the largest, and $\Delta \phi = \ang{190}$ and $\ang{330}$ at which the output noise power for qubit in ground and excited state are the same.
+At $\Delta \phi = \ang{120}$, we clearly see a `bullseye' pattern, with the qubit found to be in $\ket{e}$ if the recorded noise voltage is large, and in $\ket{g}$ if the recorded noise voltage is small.
+A similar result is also seen at $\Delta \phi = \ang{250}$, with the correspondence between the noise voltage and qubit states reversed.